manoharan-neethu/neu-capstone-project-juego/challenges/Challenge description.md

 # Cryptography 2:
 - **Name :** Decrypt the message!
 - **Description :** Cipher text is provided to the user in this challenge.
 The user can guess that classic substitution cipher is used in this case as all the letter contains alphebets.
 In this case the plain text is encrypted using vigenere cipher using a weak key.
 Several online tools are available to crack such weak keys eg)https://www.guballa.de/vigenere-solver.
 Once the cipher text is decrypted , the user is presented with the hint as to solve the actual flag.
 The last line of the ciphertext contains the key encrypted using rot13 cipher.

+# Web Challenge 1:
+- **Name :** Christmas Carol
+- **Description :** Concept behind the flag: If the user performs inspect element, he will get a direct hint to perform directory enumeration.
+By using tools like dirsearch or gobuster etc., the hidden directory can be found.
+After redirecting to the hidden directory, info.txt folder contains the flag.

+# Web Challenge 2:
+- **Name :** Holiday Cookies
+- **Description :** Concept behind the flag: The user will be prompted to give an input message and image path.
+The “image path” input is made vulnerable which can steal the base 64 encoded cookie by injecting XSS attack code.
+The decoded cookie will generate the required flag.

 # Database Challenge L1: Better Watch Out
 Link to the challenge page is provided in the description of the challenge tile which you will require to find the flag.